Tenants Information & FAQs

 My tenancy is ending FAQs

-Who do I get my deposit from?
+How do I get my tenancy deposit back?

-Tenants should expect to receive their deposit within ten calendar days of requesting it from the deposit holder.
 If you do not receive your deposit within this time frame, talk to your landlord or letting agent first.
 If you still haven't received the deposit, you should consider raising a dispute with TDS.

 If the landlord wishes to withhold some or all of the deposit, they should tell you as soon as possible after the tenancy has ended.
 The parties should discuss the matter to reach agreement on how the deposit is to be split.
 Most disputes are resolved informally in this way.
 But if the deposit has not been returned to the tenant within 10 days of the tenant asking for it, any of the parties can ask TDS to resolve the dispute.